This is a quick guide to the high-level concepts you’ll encounter frequently when building LLM applications.

 Nodes and Documents: A

-Document is a container around any data source - for instance, a PDF, an API output, or retrieved data from a database.
+Document is a container around any data source - for instance, a PDF, an API output, or retrieve data from a database.
 A

 Node is the atomic unit of data in LlamaIndex and represents a “chunk” of a source